 Keep on reading for a closer look at what an editor will assess in each stage.

 The term “substantive editing” can seem a little scary.
-It’s no wonder that a lot of writers are anxious about putting their hard work into the hands of an eagle-eyed editor!
+It’s no wonder that a lot of writers are anxious about putting their hard work into someone else’s hands!

 What is Substantive Editing?

-Editors perform substantive editing on both fiction and non-fiction works of all kinds.
+Editors perform substantive editing on both fiction and non-fiction works.
 This level of editing is the most thorough.